zenml-io/blog.zenml.io/_posts/2022-03-02-continuous-deployment.md

 If you are still someone who relates to this story, then you will be surprised to know that this staged approach to ML development is quickly becoming a thing of the past.
-Machine Learning is moving towards a more streamlined development model, one that combines continuous training and continuous model deployment to production to achieve faster development cycles and better quality.
+Machine Learning is moving towards a more streamlined development model, one that combines continuous training together with continuous model deployment to production to achieve faster development cycles and better quality.
-In this new discipline, production readiness is not something you leave to the last minute, but rather something you have consider early on and improve with each iteration.
+In this new discipline, production readiness is not something you leave to the last minute, but rather something you consider early on and improve with each iteration.

 However good they may be, it is nonetheless understandable why exercising these ideas is difficult.
-Automating the deployment of models to production brings along many challenges that draw in the collaborative efforts of all roles in the Machine Learning team, in particular Data Scientists and ML Engineers:
+Automating the deployment of models to production brings many challenges that draw in the collaborative efforts of all roles in the Machine Learning team, in particular Data Scientists and ML Engineers:

 * bridging between the experimentation paradigm and operational processes
 * ensuring that models meet production requirements and cost constraints
-* dealing with infrastructure related matters
+* dealing with matters related to infrastructure
 * having to use a plethora of tools that not everyone in the ML team is equally accustomed to